-Tour Overview: Central Spain takes us on a semi-circle journey through the regions of Castilla La Mancha, Extremadura and Castilla Leon.
+Tour Overview: Our 2019 Central Spain takes us on a 10 day/9 night semi-circle journey through the regions of Castilla La Mancha, Extremadura and Castilla Leon.
 In Toledo we wander winding lanes and visit the great Gothic Cathedral and Santo Tomé Church with their wonderful paintings by El Greco.
-We’ll chase the windmills of Don Quixote in nearby Consuegra.
+We’ll discover the riches from the Americas in Trujillo.
 A cooking lesson highlights our two night stay in medieval Cáceres.
 We’ll explore Roman ruins and art in Mérida.
 Dazzling Salamanca (really!) is next where you’ll find the most beautiful squares and best tapas.
 We’ll walk cobblestone Zamora and taste Tempranillo wines at a Hacienda estate.
 The incredible Roman aqueduct and Disneyesque Alcázar at Segovia will lead us on to magnetic Madrid, the Villa Real Hotel and the Prado Museum.

 Many civilizations have passed through Spain‘s long and rich history.
 During its centuries of navigation, exploration and global empire it disseminated Spanish culture and language worldwide.
 It has brought us Flamenco, classical guitars, bullfighting, tapas, gazpacho, paella and great wines.
 Its artistic merit can be witnessed in the works of Cervantes, El Greco, Goya, Velasquez, Gaudi, Dali and Picasso.
 Spain today is a young democracy, filled with vibrant and welcoming people.

 Early afternoon transfers from Madrid airport and city center to Toledo in the region of Castilla La Mancha where we will stay 2 nights in the former Renaissance palace, Palacio Eugenia Montijo.

 Orientation walk and welcome dinner.